 ?>

-But, what about if we used the identical operator?
-Let’s see that in the following section.
+But what if we used the identical operator?
+Let’s explore that in the following section.

 The identical operators, also known as strict operators, are represented by triple equals (===) and are used to compare two variables or values based on both their value and data type.

-So let’s continue the previous PHP code example.
+So, let’s continue with the previous PHP code example.

 Instead of the equal operator, we will replace it with a strict equal to see what is happening there.